juicedata/juicefs/docs/en/fault_diagnosis_and_analysis.md

 2021.01.15 08:26:11.003616 [uid:0,gid:0,pid:4403] write (17666,390,951582): OK <0.000006>
 ```

 The last number on each line is the time (in seconds) current operation takes.
 You can use this to know information of every operation, or try `juicefs profile /jfs` to monitor aggregated statistics.
-Please run `./juicefs profile -h` or refer to [here](operations_profiling.md) to learn more about this subcommand.
+Please run `juicefs profile -h` or refer to [here](operations_profiling.md) to learn more about this subcommand.